 After graduating Trinity College with a BA in Theatre & Dance, I performed in works by Anabella Lenzu, Deborah Goffe of Scapegoat Garden, Lindsey Dietz Marchant, Carmen Caceres of Dance Action, and Leyya Mona Tawil of Dance Elixr.
 I studied with George Emilio Sanchez during Hemispheric Institute's Summer 2015 EMERGEnyc Performer's Program.

-I have choreograph performances for Ange Noir Café via Chez Bushwick's '24 hour Choreographer's Project', Issue Project Room via Movement Research, Bronx Academy of Arts & Dance via their Blaktinx 2015 & Out Like That!
-2016 Performance Series & Dancing While Black's Masculinities Reborn Series, Gallatin Arts Festival's Black Lives Matter series, The Judson Church Open Performance Series,
+I have choreographed performances for Ange Noir Café via Chez Bushwick's '24 hour Choreographer's Project', Issue Project Room & the Eden's Expressway Open Performance Series via Movement Research, Bronx Academy of Arts & Dance via their Blaktinx 2015 & Out Like That!
+2016 Performance Series & Dancing While Black's Masculinities Reborn Series, Gallatin Arts Festival's Black Lives Matter series, The Moon Show, and The Judson Church Open Performance Series.

 Photography by Melanie Gonzalez